Federalism in China

-Chinese federalism refers to political theories which argue that China's central government should share sovereignty with regional entities under a form of federalism.
-Such proposals were made in the early twentieth century, in connection with the end of the Qing dynasty, as well as more recently, with a view to providing checks against the power of the central government and settling the relationship between Mainland China, Taiwan, Hong Kong, Macau, and other potential political entities (including provinces of mainland China).
+More recently, with a view to providing checks against the central government and settling the relationship between Mainland China, Taiwan, Hong Kong, Macau, and other potential political entities (including the provinces of mainland China).

-Wu Bangguo, who used to be the official number two in China's leadership structure, stated in 2011 that there would be no federal system in China.
+Wu Bangguo, former number two official in China's leadership structure, stated in 2011 that there would be no federal system in China.
 He said: "There will be no separation of powers between the different branches of government and no federal system.
 It is possible that the state could sink into the abyss of internal disorder [if this happened]."

 Republic-era proposals

 The Revive China Society, founded in November 1894 by Sun Yat-sen, was among the first to suggest that a future Chinese government should be established on federal lines—a feeling expressed in the organization's oath, "Expel the northern barbarians, revive Zhōnghuá, and establish a unified (hézhòng) government".
 The term hézhòng, literally meaning "many unified as one", refers to a federal structure such as the United States.

 During the Xinhai Revolution of 1911, fourteen provinces proclaimed independence from the Qing dynasty and reunited as the Republic of China.
 But when the Guizhou Provincial Consultative Council proclaimed independence, they asked to build the Great Han Federal Democratic Republic.
 Prior to January 1912, one semi-official translation of the country's new name used by the revolutionary Shanghai Military Government was the United Provinces of China.
 Sun Yat-sen's title in 1912 was "President of the Provisional Government of the United Provinces of China".
 Chinese federalists from this period often used "United Provinces" instead of "Federation" or "United States" because "states" suggested a more independent arrangement than "provinces."
 In other words, they wished to avoid the impression that federalism implied separatism.
 A major proponent of federalism was the Guangdong politician Chen Jiongming.